shiolive/CS-499-Capstone/index.md

 ### Introduction

 Hello, my name is ShiAnn Rule and I have been in SNHU's Computer Science degree program since August 2021.
-This page is my final project for CS-499 Capstone and marks my completion of my Bachelor's degreee in Computer Science.
+This page is my final project and ePortfolio for CS-499 Capstone and marks my completion of my Bachelor's degree in Computer Science.

 ### Professional Self Assessment